CS Interview Preparation Guide: Java Edition – Directly from Channel Talk Interviewers

 Instructor

-Hello Susukkang!
-Thank you for leaving such a great review😊 I'm glad to hear that the lecture helped fill in the gaps for you. haha I will repay your support with even better lectures in the future!
+Hello Jaewon Jeong!
+Thank you for leaving such a great review😊 I feel proud to hear that you had a beneficial experience through my lecture.
+I will continue to repay your support with even better lectures in the future!

 5